-The Principal's contract is a written agreement made between the student, her parents and the College.
+Note: The Conditional Enrolment Contract is a written agreement made between the student, her parents and the College.
 The agreement outlines College expectations in relation to behaviour, attendance, uniform and assessment or other relevant matters, which the student is required to achieve within a given timeframe.
 It may also require the student to attend counselling or to seek a referral to outside agencies.
 It is agreed to by the student, and signed by her parents and the Principal.
 The agreement is reviewed at the end of the agreed timeframe after which it may be extended or terminated.